UmbraChimera/The-Gaze-of-the-Pontifex/Lore Bible/Governance/Conclave of Faiths.md

 - **Tempus** and **Kelemvor** swing votes based on stability and preparedness.
 - **Bane**’s seat acts as a threat—a lawful evil balance ensuring neither side grows too idealistic.

-The next major debate: whether to extend rail lines beneath the [[The Spire]] for pilgrim transport—a decision that could literally unseal the divine lock.
+The next major debate: whether to extend rail lines beneath the [[Spire]] for pilgrim transport—a decision that could literally unseal the divine lock.

 ---